How to Spot Quality Leather Goods

 Stitching - Check the stitching for evenness and tightness.

 You can usually spot if an item has been hand stitching as the angle of the stitching lines have a slight tilt.
-With good quality hand stitch every stitch is carefully executed and the use of thicker threads (typically waxed cotton linen) makes the stitching more robust than a machine stitch.
+With good quality hand stitching every stitch is carefully executed and the use of thicker threads (typically waxed cotton linen) makes the stitching more robust than a machine stitch.

 Hardware - Examine the zips, buckles and other hardware.